-The first female Forest Guardian breaks through cultural barriers and inspires women all over the world as a conservation hero to all.
+The first female Forest Guardian broke through cultural barriers and inspired women all over the world as a conservation hero.

 “I’ll do whatever it takes to protect Red Pandas.”

 Menuka Bhattarai says this in Gunjan Menon’s award-winning film, The Firefox Guardian, and I believe her.

 As I watch this remarkable film for the dozenth time or so, I am once again filled with emotion and awe.
 Menuka’s connection with the endangered red panda and her determination to save them — despite the adversity she has faced as a woman in Nepal — is soul-stirring.
 And I can see that my daughter feels it, too.

 Emerson, or “Emmy,” my nearly six-year-old daughter, saw the film for the first time at Red Panda Network (RPN)’s Red Panda Mini Film Festival in Eugene, Oregon, in April 2018.
 After that, Emmy was hooked, and her sweet and tiny voice would regularly make requests like “Can we watch the movie about Menuka?”

 “Of course we can”, was the response I wanted to have every time she asked because let’s face it, is there a better person for my Emmy to look up to than Menuka?
 Having been a father for nearly six years, I can confidently say, ‘No, there isn’t.’